INSIDE: Here’s a financial snapshot of a woman who shares some great graphs & spreadsheets on how she manages it all. Great thing to do early on!

 Hi J. Money!

-I really enjoy seeing these snapshots… they are super inspiring!
+I really enjoy seeing these financial snapshots… they are super inspiring!

-I’d like to share my experience tracking money as a young person who is just obsessed with all things finance.
+I’d like to share a financial snapshot of my own.
+It’s my experience tracking money as a young person who is just obsessed with all things finance.
 I’m 24, and I graduated college somewhat recently (May 2017), but I did work part-time through most of college.
 I am extremely lucky that I graduated debt-free thanks to my scholarships combined with my part-time work and the generosity/financial planning of my wonderful parents.

 I started officially working full time in May 2017 and have been tracking my net worth diligently since December 2017.
 I currently make $50,000 (up from $38,000 this time last year!) after a recent raise in August and this is the most I have ever made.